Natural Sciences BSc

 The employment opportunities available to you as a natural sciences graduate are extensive across numerous industries, with the potential to take you all over the world.

-For many graduates the natural progression is into postgraduate study, to further develop their research skills and subject knowledge.
-However, there are also many opportunities to immediately take up employment if you choose to the three-year Bachelor’s course.
+For many graduates, the natural progression is into postgraduate study, to further develop their research skills and subject knowledge.
+However, there are also many opportunities to take up employment immediately if you choose the three-year bachelor’s course.

 Qualifying with a degree in natural sciences from Leeds will set you up with the core foundations you need to pursue an exciting career in a wide range of sectors, including: